Qualify to sit for the ASCP MB Exam in 24 Months

 - Qualify to sit for the ASCP Technologist in Molecular Biology (MB) exam**

-In the Master’s in Molecular Diagnostic Sciences program, you’ll learn how to excel in the field of molecular diagnostics, so you can pursue a career in a variety of health care organizations, including clinical molecular laboratories, public health laboratories, and biotechnology companies.
+In the online molecular biology master’s degree program, you’ll explore diagnostic genetic sciences and learn how to excel in molecular diagnostics, so you can pursue a career in a variety of health care organizations, including clinical pathology and molecular laboratories, public health laboratories, and biotechnology companies.

-When you complete this program, you will be able to:
+When you complete the online molecular biology master’s degree, you will be able to:

 - Apply molecular and genetic theory and principles as they relate to human disease in order to facilitate an appropriate diagnosis and/or prognosis

-- Interpret molecular test results to determine a probable disease mechanism
+- Interpret molecular diagnostics test results to determine a probable disease mechanism

-- Design a research project that utilizes molecular technologies to diagnose disease or improve clinical outcomes
+- Design a research project that utilizes diagnostic genetics technology to diagnose disease or improve clinical outcomes

 - Communicate, both orally and in writing, in an effective and scholarly manner